Tom Phillips (racing driver)

 Tom Phillips (born February 5, 1958) is an American former racing driver from Portland, Oregon.
 He finished in fifth place in the 1986 WCAR/SCCA Pro Formula Atlantic Championship with wins at Laguna Seca Raceway and the Tacoma Dome course.
-He made his CART Championship Car debut in October of that year at Laguna Seca in the #23 Dick Simon Racing Lola-Cosworth but was knocked out of the race after 8 laps due to engine trouble after qualifying 20th.
+He made his CART Championship Car debut in October of that year at Laguna Seca in the No. 23 Dick Simon Racing Lola-Cosworth but was knocked out of the race after eight laps due to engine trouble after qualifying 20th.
 The race would be his only CART appearance.